Wordalizer | A Tribute to Wordle

 I began to work on Wordalizer for InDesign in September 2008!
 Jonathan Feinberg had just launched its brilliant Wordle Java applet and I was highly impressed by the typographical perfection that Wordle could reach in word clouding.
 I was naively dreaming to operate the same way from the InDesign DOM!
 Too much confident in my scripting abilities, I still hadn't realized how powerful the Feinberg's core algorithm was, until I found this post on “Kelso’s Corner” blog.
 Feinberg says: “It’s not quite ‘simple bounding box,’ which wouldn’t permit words inside words, or nestling up to ascenders and descenders.
 It’s full glyph intersection testing, but with a sprinkle of CS applied to make it work at interactive speeds.”

 Yes indeed!
-The hardest part of the whole challenge is in speeding up hit-tests, and you can't imagine what this Java performance problem looks like when translated into the InDesign JS context!
+The hardest part of the whole challenge is in speeding up hit-tests, and you can't imagine how this Java performance problem looks like when translated into the InDesign JS context!
 After remaining at a standstill for a long time, I decided to start my script from the beginning again.
 In spite of the fact that the Wordle's code partly belongs to IBM, Feinberg has left a few clues about the algorithm.
 The most important one is outlined here: “Algorithm to implement something like Wordle”.
 I also found an enlightening paper on IBM Research: “Participatory Visualization with Wordle” (PDF) —by Fernanda B. Viégas, Martin Wattenberg, and Jonathan Feinberg.

 While using similar techniques (quadtree spatial indexing and hierarchical bounding boxes), Wordalizer for InDesign cannot compete with Wordle in terms of performance.
 Well, it's just a script, but I hope you'll enjoy the TRY version.